 - Front-end ratio – The front-end ratio (also known as a housing ratio) examines whether you can pay the estimated cost of your monthly house payment in addition to the other costs of homeownership, such as mortgage insurance.
 It’s determined by dividing all of your estimated housing costs in a month by how much you earn per month before taxes.
 The number is then multiplied by 100 to determine the front-end ratio.
 Most lenders prefer that borrowers have a front-end ratio of 28 percent or less.

 - Back-end ratio – Back-end ratio (also known as debt-to-income ratio) refers to the portion of a borrower’s income that goes towards paying their debts.
-The monthly debts used to calculate the back-end ratio includes all housing-related payments as well as credit card payments, car loan payments, child support, and other loan payment debts.
+The monthly debts used to calculate the back-end ratio include all housing-related payments as well as credit card payments, car loan payments, child support, and other loan payment debts.
 Most lenders (especially when it comes to conventional loans) prefer that the back-end ratio doesn’t exceed 43 percent.

 Most lenders use the back-end ratio to determine your main debt ratio as it’s a more accurate way to identify whether you’ll be able to afford to take on a home loan.
 Lenders are a bit more flexible when it comes to your debt ratio based on the type of loan you’re taking out as well as other factors.
 For example, if you have an excellent credit score, they may approve your loan even if you have a back-end ratio that’s closer to 50 percent.